SKYBIRDSGP/Quadruped-Isaac-Sim/QL/QL.md

 With this we should see the car trying to go up the hill.

+### Understanding QL:

 ## How is it going to Work:

+For updating the Q-Values, we use the Bellman equation:

 ![alt text](assets/image.png)

-This is the function for calculating the Q values.
-Using this math, we are going to make a Q table, that given any combination of states of position and velocity.

 Our Agent will initially explore the values for the Q values and then get trained to choose the accurate values for the appropriate results.

-So we will build the Q table.

-### Understanding QL:
 #### α (alpha)
 Above in the formula, α (alpha) is the Learning Rate.

-Higher alpha value --> Learns faster, but unstable
+Higher alpha value ==> Learns faster, but unstable

-Lower  alpha value --> Learns slower, but more stable
+Lower  alpha value ==> Learns slower, but more stable

 We use alpha(usually between 0.1-0.5) so as to maintain some balance so that the Q-values update smoothly but usually don't get stuck.
 This means new experiences change Q-values by alpha x 100 % each time.
 The remaining (1-alpha) x 100 % of the old Q-value is retained to ensure stable learning.
 ####  γ (gamma)